lgtm-migrator/data/docs/why.rst

 testing environments.
 The disk space required for checkouts can be reduced by compressing the data, but then they need to be unpacked for using the data in tests.
-By its nature the internal SVN repository was not publically accessible.
+By its nature the internal SVN repository was not publicly accessible.
 The data files were too large to convert the repository to a git repository to be hosted on Github, and in any case a git repository was not the best place either to store large amounts of data, as old versions of the data or retired datasets are kept